fractalic-ai/fractalic/docs-temp/quick-start.md

 ### 5. Build Something Real
 Start with a task you actually want to accomplish—maybe automating something at work, organizing research, or creating content.
 Fractalic is designed to handle real-world problems.

 **Remember**: Fractalic grows with you.
 Start simple with natural language instructions, and gradually add sophistication as you learn.
 The best part?
-Everything stays readable and modifiable—no mysterious code to maintain, just clear English instructions that anyone can understand and improve.
+Everything stays readable and modifiable—no mysterious code to maintain, just clear English instructions

-Ready to turn your ideas into intelligent, self-documenting programs?
-Create your first `.md` file and start writing!